filakhtov/gentoo-use-docs/sys-libs/glibc.md

 This flag should only ever be toggled system-wide, e.g. as part of the SELinux-enabled Portage profile.

+### ssp
+Pass the `--enable-stack-protector=all` (`no` when the flag is disabled) option to the configure script.
+Build all glibc libraries using the GCCs stack protection features to detect and prevent stack overruns.

+It is recommended to enable this flag for improved protection, especially because it has minimal performance overhead.

 ### suid
 Normally, a `pt_chown` binary has a SUID flag.
 It is necessary to manipulate permissions on a `/dev/pts` tree.
 When disabled SUID bit will be removed from binary.